Quantifying the particle aspect of quantum systems: Model for conceptualizing particle aspect

-\textit{Qutrits: first signature of particleness.---} Next we consider physical situation where a solid state system is exposed to a quantum source which is a three-level quantum system (e.g., a ladder-type three-level photonic system).
-This is the lowest dimension where we obtain a finite volume of quantum states having a nonzero particleness.
-The Hamiltonian of the quantum system is given by $H=\hbar \omega|1\rangle \langle 1|+2\hbar \omega |2\rangle \langle 2|$.
+Next we consider physical situation where a solid state system is exposed to a quantum source which is a three-level quantum system (e.g., a ladder-type three-level photonic system).
+This is the lowest dimension where we obtain quantum states having a nonzero particleness (under the assumption that the condition \(\omega_n=n\omega\) is still valid), and they appear with a finite volume.
+The Hamiltonian of the quantum system is given by

 A pure state of the incoming system can be expressed as $|\psi \rangle= a |0\rangle +b |1\rangle+c |2\rangle $, where $a$, $b$, and $c$ are the amplitudes, with $|a|^2 +|b|^2 +|c|^2 =1$.
 The solid state system on which the incoming particles are incident is still described by the Hamiltonian $H_{SS}=\hbar \omega|e\rangle \langle e| $.
 There is no emission of particles (e.g., electrons) from the zero-energy band of the solid state system unless the energy content of the incoming state is more than $\hbar\omega$, and hence there is no signature particle aspect of the system before that.
-It is easy to see that the pure state $|\psi \rangle$ is free if and only if $|c| \leq |a|$.
-For a general three-level state \(\rho\), it is free if \(\rho_{11} + 2 \rho_{22} \leq 1\), where \(\rho_{nn}\) is the \(n\)\textsuperscript{th} diagonal element of \(\rho\), when written in the energy eigenbasis.
+It is easy to see that the pure state $|\psi \rangle$ is free if and only if